01-User Interface development

 There are different options to manage virtual environments:

 • Conda : Conda is an open source package management system and environment management system that runs on Windows, macOS, and Linux.
 Conda quickly installs, runs and updates packages and their dependencies.
-Conda easily creates, saves, loads and switches between environments on your local computer.
+Conda easily creates, saves, loads and switches between environments.

 We are going to use conda in this tutorial following the instructions from this page: